-PRAC 205 PRACTICE OF TEACHING IN BASIC EDUCATION II
+PRAC 205 PRACTICE OF TEACHING IN BASIC EDUCATION II 3.0: 3 cr.
+E/F/A

-The purpose of this course is to prepare students to take the responsibility of teaching in the second cycle in the elementary levels (grades 4-6).
+The purpose of this course is to prepare students to take the responsibility of teaching in the second cvcle in the elementary levels (grades 4-6).
 They will be responsible for class during the semester, and will teach several subjects.
 Students will also be required to maintain a portfolio of lesson plans and reflective journal entries.
 The Practicum Policy Book will be referred to.